Menu

 Preparing your CV in Barcelona

 If you are compiling a Spanish CV and cover letter in Spanish, it must be in perfect Spanish.
 It is unlikely an employer will look at your CV favorably if it is poorly written.
-If you are not confident of your ability in this regard, hire a native Spanish speaker to check what you've written.
+If you are not confident of your language ability, hire a native Spanish speaker to check what you've written.

-When preparing your CV, you should include such personal details as your name, date and place of birth, current address and NIE (foreigner's identity number).
+When preparing your CV, you should include such personal details as your name, date and place of birth, current address and NIE (foreigner identity number).

 You may also want to include a photo.
 Although not compulsory, it's expected nowadays.
 Choose a professional-looking headshot with a neutral background.